7 reasons you should keep your current iPhone

 Yawn.

 How much faster do we need phones to get?
-I've had an iPhone 6s Plus (£750.00 at Amazon.co.uk) for about two years, and not once have I said, "This sure is slow!"
+I've had an iPhone 6s Plus ($1,229.00 at Apple) for about two years, and not once have I said, "This sure is slow!"
 Rather, everything happens almost instantly: Touch ID unlocking, camera loading, video streaming.
 I occasionally have to wait a few seconds for graphics-intensive games to start, but I don't play that many games anyway.

 I'm sure there's a small segment of users who might be able to take advantage of the faster chip, especially those looking to tinker with augmented reality.
 For most of us, however, a faster processor is hardly a reason to upgrade -- because our iPhones are already plenty fast.